 -Debate Club provides opportunities for students to explore different moral and social topics, using a structured environment to share and learn about different perspectives on challenging topics.

 Friendship Club targets some of our vulnerable students who need greater support settling into academy life.

--High quality pastoral itervention and support is provided by a growing team of year leaders, tutors, teaching support assistants, HLTAs, School councillors and learning mentors.
+-High quality pastoral intervention and support is provided by a growing team of year leaders, tutors, teaching support assistants, HLTAs, School councillors and learning mentors.
 The pastoral provision embodies high levels of communication and swift actions when concerns are raised by parents, colleagues and students.

 -The school promotes a anti-bullying culture; anti-bullying ambassadors play a lead role in eliminating bullying incidents in the academy.

 Social Enrichment Opportunities/Education with Character

 -The KS3 Reading Club “A Novel Bunch” allows students to join and discuss literature, alongside participating in group reading of novels from a range of genres.

 -Enrichment Days offering students the opportunities to meet people from various educational, employment and social backgrounds.
 Students also get the opportunity to work together, with different groups to ‘class sets’, improving team building skills, confidence and problem solving